 I no longer take commissions.
-However, one or two instruments, either new or refurbished, may be available from time to time for immediate sale (see below).
+However, one or two instruments, either new or refurbished, may be available from time to time for immediate sale (see above post).

 As a harpsichord maker I have had the pleasure of supplying around three hundred customers, including a high percentage of professional musicians.
 Some leading harpsichordists have acquired at least four instruments, including Colin Tilney (Canada) and Steven Devine (UK).

 I keep a selection of instruments for my own pleasure, for concert use and recording, and continue to hire out harpsichords for concerts.
 A few instruments are also available for long-term rental, within a restricted geographical area.
 Please contact me for information on these services.

 Eight of these little instruments were made.
 All are now sold, but I kept one for my own use.